-The Amptector II-A is standard equipment on all DS and DSL circuit breakers.
+The Amptector II is standard equipment on all DS and DSL circuit breakers.
 It provides approximately equivalent functions as the electro-mechanical trip devices provided on some circuit breakers but with the superior operating capability of solid-state devices.
-The Amptector I-A is an optional (extra cost) tripping system which can be provided when ground fault protection or trip indicators are required.
+The Amptector I is an optional (extra cost) tripping system which can be provided when ground fault protection is required or when the capability of field testing with the optional test kit is required.
 Both trip units have the same reliability and repeatability inherent in solid-state design.

-As shown in Figure 5 the Amptector trip unit is at the top front of the breaker.
-Figure 60 shows a close-up of the front of the Amptector II-A trip unit.
+front of the breaker.
+Figure 60 shows a close-up of the front of the Amptector II trip unit.
 There can be a total of five adjustable controls, with screwdriver adjustment.
 These are for setting the following characteristics: